21- How to find Moment of Inertia Iy for Parallelogram?

 This is the next post, Iy for the trapezium.

-For the use of a calculator for various shapes, please find Moments of Inertia – Reference Table.
+For the use of a calculator for various shapes, please find the Moments of Inertia – Reference Table.